aws-samples/step-functions-workflows-collection/step-functions-lambda-version-cleanup/README.md

 ## Cleanup
 1. Change directory to the pattern directory:
     ```bash
-    cd lambda-cleanup
+    cd step-functions-lambda-versions-cleanup
     ```
-1. Delete all created resources
+2. Delete all created resources
     ```bash
     terraform destroy
     ```
-1. During the prompts:
+3. During the prompts:
     * Enter yes
-1. Confirm all created resources has been deleted
+4. Confirm all created resources have been deleted
     ```bash
     terraform show
     ```